 These protocol operations could be useful in a variety of contexts – for example, they could allow clients to access a single corporate key for signing press releases, with centralized access control, auditing and archiving of signature requests.
 They could also allow clients to create and verify signatures without the need for complex client software and security-sensitive configuration.

 The signing and verifying protocols are chiefly designed to support the creation and verification of XML signatures [XMLDSIG], XML timestamps (see [DSS1Core], section 5.1), binary timestamps [RFC 3161] and CMS signatures [RFC 5652].
-These protocols are intended be extensible to other types of signatures and timestamps, such as PGP signatures [RFC 2440].
+These protocols are intended to be extensible to other types of signatures and timestamps, such as PGP signatures [RFC 2440].

 It is expected that the signing and verifying protocols will be profiled to meet many different application scenarios.
 In anticipation of this, these protocols have only a minimal set of required elements, which deal with transferring “input documents” and signatures back and forth between client and server.
 The input documents to be signed or verified can be transferred in their entirety or the client can hash the documents themselves and only send the hash values to save bandwidth and protect the confidentiality of the document content.